slfotg/oeis/README.md

 After selecting the "OEIS: Sequence Search" command, just type any sequence like you would on the oeis website.

 If any sequences are found, they will be displayed in a drop down with basic information.
 When you select one of those items, its description will open in a new window.

-I recommend creating a key binding for the command.
-I'm currently using Ctrl+Alt+S.